sammy-code98/Random-archive/README.md

 This is a simple project built with just HTML and CSS.

 Utilizing CSS style and it's animation powers a single div got styled into a heart and pumps like your heart  😸 😸 😸 😸

+## Digital Clock

+Digital clock project done with HTML ,CSS and Javascript

+This project brings to lime light how javascript Date function works